sasankislucky/neon-whisper-oracle/README.md

 # or
 yarn install

 Then build it how YOU want.
-For YOU.
-Not for corporations.
-Not to “scale.”
-Not to monetize.
-Not to milk users.

 A Personal Declaration

 This project is open source.
-But not for suits.
-Not for whiteboards.
+use it as you like
 Licensing Terms: